mrmagooey/hpcaas-container-template/readme.md

     * options: a whitelist of potential strings (optional property)
 1. Boolean
 1. File
-    * filename: the name of the file to be passed (mandatory property)

 Each parameter entry can also have these fields:

 1. description: a description of the parameter entry
-1. mandatory: whether or not this parameter is required for your code to work (Defaults to false)
+1. required: whether or not this parameter is required for your code to work (Defaults to false)

-Using these types and their options, an example parameters.json file might look like:
+Using these types and their options, an example config.json file might look like:

+    "parameters": [
         {
-      "integer_parameter1": {
+            "name": "parameter1",
             "type": "integer",
             "description": "A description of the integer parameter", "max": 1000,
             "min": 30,
-        "mandatory": true
+            "required": true
         },
-      "float_parameter1": {
+        {
+            "name": "parameter1",
             "type": "float",
             "description": "A description of the float parameter", "min": 30.5,
-        "mandatory": true
+            "required": true
         },
-      "string_parameter1": {
+        {
+            "name": "parameter1",
             "type": "string",
             "description": "This parameter will take any string" },
-      "string_parameter2": {
-        "type": "string",
-        "description": "This parameter has a white list of options", "options": ["string option1", "string option 2"]
-      },
-      "boolean_parameter": {
+        {
+            "name":"boolean_parameter",
             "type": "boolean",
             "description": "A boolean parameter"
         },
-      "file_parameter1": {
+        {
+            "name":"file_parameter1",
             "type": "file",
             "description": "A description of the file parameter" }
-    }
+    ]

 When you build your HPCaaS container, this parameter data will be encoded into the label metadata at `hpcaas.parameters`.

 #### How the User Passes Parameters